Romans 9:1

 - switching ὁ ὢν to ὢν ὁ.
 Of whom are the fathers and from whom is Christ, according to the flesh being over all.
 God be blessed to eternity.

-The second, third, and fourth interpretations involve a doxology to God, but Stuart (also Sanday & Headlam) points out (p319) that a doxology to God is out of place here.
+The second, third, and fourth all involve a doxology to God, but Stuart (also Sanday & Headlam) points out (p319) that a doxology to God is out of place here.
 Paul would then be saying something like, these special privileges which God has given to the Jews have, by being abused, contributed greatly to enhance the guilt and punishment of the Jewish nation; God be thanked that He has given them such privileges!

 Sanday & Headlam have (p233) a full discussion of the issues in this text.
 See also Kennedy p17.